 Outlook Planning and Development were engaged by a group of concerned residents in regards to a nearby development that sought consent to demolish an existing (abandoned) service station to a boutique hotel with 58 guest rooms, car lift and guest facilities.
 Outlook Planning and Development attended a site meeting with the residents and then conducted an independent assessment of the development application documents and plans and provided an objection report on behalf of the residents.
 The benefits of providing an objection letter such as this is that it addresses the development from a technical and legal perspective rather than an emotional level.
 This results in better results for the objector as it can lead to a redesign, withdrawal or a refusal.

-The objection report prepared for the residents of Elizabeth Lane is provided underneath to show the extent of work provided in our objection letters and the impact that they can have on a development.
+The objection report prepared for the residents of Elizabeth Lane to City of Sydney Council is provided underneath to show the extent of work provided in our objection letters and the impact that they can have on a development.

 Objection to Development Application at 589-591 Elizabeth Street Redfern.